niiknow/docker-hostingbase/README.md

 4. couchbase and couchdb

 ## Note
-1.3.0 - add php 7.3 build.
+1.4.0 - removed v8 now that we can build v8js in all versions of php 1.3.0 - add php 7.3 build.
 Everything works except pecl v8js for php7.3 build.
 Note: Use the alternative pecl v8 module for php7.3 if you need v8 for while waiting for php7.3 v8js pecl updates.

 1.2.1 - update v8js build.
 Remove things that can be defer later.